rammurat/reactjs-instagram/README.md

-# Application Name - reactjs-instagram
+# Application Name - "reactjs-instagram"
+The idea is to share demos with new audience while learning.
+This application is a quick replica of Instagram (Web version).
+By creating this replica we are trying to observe the complexity and challenges that might come during development.

 ## Purpose
 Learn reactjs and share clean and easy examples with react freshers